simple-login/app/docs/upgrade.md

 """
 from app.extensions import db
 from app.log import LOG
-from app.models import Mailbox, GenEmail, User
+from app.models import Mailbox, Alias, User

 for user in User.query.all():
     if user.default_mailbox_id: